|Nutrition Facts (per serving)|

 - Dash salt

-- Combine 1 1/4 cups of flour, 1/4 teaspoon of salt, 1 teaspoon granulated sugar and whisk to blend ingredients.
-Cut the 7 tablespoons of cold butter into small pieces and then work it into the flour mixture with hands, a pastry blender, or food processor until the mixture is crumbly with some small pea-size pieces of butter.
+Combine the flour, sugar, and salt in a mixing bowl and whisk to blend the ingredients.
+Cut the cold butter into small pieces and then work it into the flour mixture with your hands, a pastry blender, or food processor until the mixture is crumbly with some small pea-size pieces of butter remaining.

-- Turn the dough out onto a floured board and knead a few times until the dough comes together.
+Turn the dough out onto a floured board and knead a few times until it comes together.
 Don't overwork the dough or the pastry will be tough.

-- Shape the dough into a flattened disk, wrap in plastic wrap, and chill for about 20 minutes.
+Shape the dough into a flattened disk, wrap in plastic wrap, and chill for at least 20 minutes.

-- Roll the chilled dough out into a circle about 12 inches in diameter.
-Fold and fit into a 9-inch pie plate.
+Roll the chilled dough out into a circle about 12 inches in diameter.
+Ft into a 9-inch pie plate.
 Trim the edges and crimp as desired.

-- In a bowl, dissolve the baking powder in the boiling water.
-Stir in molasses.
-Whisk in the beaten egg.
+To make the filling, dissolve the baking powder in the boiling water in a mixing bowl.
+Stir in the molasses.
+Quickly whisk in the beaten egg.

-- In another bowl, combine the 1 cup of flour with the 2/3 cup of brown sugar and a dash of salt.
+To make the topping, combine the flour, brown sugar, and salt in another bowl.
 Cut in the 4 tablespoons of butter until the mixture resembles coarse crumbs.

-- Carefully move the pie to the oven and bake at 400° F (200° C/Gas Mark 6) for 15 minutes.
-Reduce the oven temperature to 350° F (180° C/Gas Mark 4) and continue baking for about 30 to 35 minutes, or until the filling is set.
-Use a pie shield or homemade foil ring to protect the crust from over-browning after about 20 to 25 minutes.
+Carefully move the pie to the oven and bake at 400 F for 15 minutes.
+Reduce the oven temperature to 350 F/180 C/Gas Mark 4 and continue baking for about 30 to 35 minutes, or until the filling is set.
+If needed, use a pie shield or homemade foil ring to protect the crust from over-browning after about 20 to 25 minutes.